Season trivia for J1 League 2025

 Players with most goals in the first half

-So far this season, it is Leo Ceara in Kashima Antlers who has scored the most goals in the first half with 12 goals.
+It was Leo Ceara in Kashima Antlers who scored the most goals in the first half, with a total of 13 goals in the first half of the match.

 Players with most goals in the second half